getsentry/relay/docs/index.md

 ❯ ./relay config init
 Initializing relay in /<current_directory>/.relay
 Do you want to create a new config?:
-  Yes, create default config
+> Yes, create default config
-> Yes, create custom config
+  Yes, create custom config
   No, abort
 ```

+Selecting the default configuration will create a minimal configuration file.
+Alternatively, you can choose to override the default settings, by selecting
-After selecting custom config you will be able to customize the following basic parameters:
+_*"create custom config"_.
+This allows you to customize the following basic
+parameters:

 - The `mode` setting configures the major mode in which Relay operates.
 For more
   information on available relay modes, refer to _[Relay Modes]_.